camsjams/node-treasury/README.md

 #### option: ttl
 The default time-to-live for any cached objects, which will be used in the event that the `invest` function is invoked without a ttl option.
 It is recommended to utilize the [Tauist](https://github.com/camsjams/node-tauist) package to ease your reuse of expiration amounts.

-### invest(thePromise, options)
+### Treasury.invest(thePromise, options)
+The `invest` function is used to wrap cache logic around a Promise, where the cache provider is checked for the data first before running the code for the promised value.
+If the cache cannot retrieve the data, the Promise is invoked and then the successfully promised value is stored in cache for later use.

-The first parameter is the promise that you wish to wrap get from cache, or set on when successfully resolved.
+The first parameter is the promise that you wish to wrap with this logic.
 ``` js
 treasury.invest(doTheThingToReallyGetData);
 ```